Skip to contents

 If standardized tolerance values are requested, the standardization factor corresponds to the estimand requested: when the ATE is requested or a target population specified, the standardization factor is the square root of the average variance for that covariate across treatment groups, and when the ATT or ATC are requested, the standardization factor is the standard deviation of the covariate in the focal group.
 The standardization factor is computed accounting for s.weights.

 For continuous treatments, weights are estimated so that the weighted correlation between the treatment and each covariate is within the specified tolerance threshold.
-If the ATE is requested or a target population is specified, the means of the weighted covariates and treatment are restricted to be equal to those of the target population to ensure generalizability to the desired target population.
+The means of the weighted covariates and treatment are restricted to be exactly equal to those of the target population to ensure generalizability to the desired target population, regardless of tols.
 The weighted correlation is computed as the weighted covariance divided by the product of the unweighted standard deviations.
 The means used to center the variables in computing the covariance are those specified in the target population.

 Dual Variables